Neo0698/pbot_artificial_intelligence/README.md

 # pbot
-pbot his a artificial intelligence in python that can comunicate with you and too have a better comunication he can now where you are and who you are by using facial recognition.
-When all the operation are made on the server you will be always on date and you don't need a powerful computer.
+pbot his a artificial intelligence in python that can comunicate with you and too have a better comunication he can know who you are and where you are by using facial recognition.
+When all the operation are made on the server you will be always on date, like with Alexa and google assistant and you don't need a powerful computer.

 pbot his not like every chatbot!
 <img src="https://media1.giphy.com/media/3ohhwFmrcYqKEHg3Kw/source.gif">